Dondurma

-Dondurma is the common word in Turkish for all kinds of ice cream that is often used to refer to Turkish mastic ice cream in English.
-It typically includes the ingredients cream, whipped cream, salep (ground-up tuber of an orchid), mastic (plant resin), and sugar.
-It is believed to originate from the city and region of Kahramanmaraş, and hence is also known as Maraş ice cream.
+Dondurma is the Turkish name for ice cream.
+Outside Turkey, it typically refers specifically to mastic ice cream, which is believed to originate from the city and region of Kahramanmaraş and is known as maraş dondurma in Turkish.
+This is made from cream, salep (the ground-up tuber of an orchid), mastic (plant resin), and sugar.

 Description

 Two qualities distinguish Turkish ice cream: hard texture and resistance to melting, brought about by inclusion of the thickening agents salep, a flour made from the root of the early purple orchid, and mastic, a resin that imparts chewiness.

-The Kahramanmaraş region is known for maraş dondurması, a variety which contains distinctly more salep than usual.
+The Kahramanmaraş region is known for Maraş dondurması, a variety which contains distinctly more salep than usual.
 Tough and sticky, it is sometimes eaten with a knife and fork.

 Consumption and culture

 Dondurma is commonly sold from both street vendors' carts and store fronts, where the mixture is churned regularly with long-handled paddles to keep it workable.
-Vendors often tease the customer by serving the ice cream cone on a stick, and then taking away the dondurma with the stick by rotating it around before finally giving it to the customer.
-This sometimes results in misunderstandings among customers unfamiliar with the practice, but usually will add more ice cream to compensate if a customer fails.
-They often wear traditional clothing of the Ottoman period.
+Vendors often perform magic tricks and practical jokes, with examples including presenting the ice cream cone on a long stick or pole, and then taking away the dondurma by rotating it around, or serving it with an extra cone that comes away from the actual cone when the stick is lifted.
+These tricks serve the additional purpose of attracting prospective customers, as well as entertaining people waiting in line.

-In some places in Turkey it is customary to treat the ice cream like a döner kebab and cut the servings with a butcher knife.